tvl83/blockchainexplorer/README.md

 - Daily block count is another part I still have to build and is pretty straight forward.
 - Inflation information.
 I am not entirely sure how to calculate this information.
 I am pretty sure it's the rate at which coins are created.
 - Address Tagging.
 This is already set up in the mongoose schema's and the functionality is built into the wallet.
 Creating the functions for this will be easy and quick.
 I cannot test it until the blockchain is up to date, though because I need to have an address that I own to be able to sign a message.

+10/2/2017
+- Use `node-ps` to detect if `iond` is running and if not, run it.
+This should be a cronjob running 1 minute before the import script

 ### Complete